cferdinandi/gulp-boilerplate/README.md

 Change the name, version, URL and other data about the project in `package.json`. `myplugin.js` is my UMD boilerplate.
 Rename `root.MyPlugin` to suit your project.
 Inside `spec-myproject.js` is an example `describe()` to setup the first [Jasmine](http://jasmine.github.io) unit test.

-In bash/terminal/command line, run `npm install`, then `gulp` to get going.
+In bash/terminal/command line, `cd` into your project directory and run `npm install`, then `gulp` to get going.